 Size: typically you want to represent 5-30% of the factory’s business during that period.
 Anything less and you won’t be a priority for the factory and you’ll have limited leverage with price negotiations.
 It’s also worthwhile investigating the operation size, production capacity, equipment, and staffing.

-What they specialise in: China’s manufacturing sector is highly competitive.
+What they specialise in producing: China’s manufacturing sector is highly competitive.
 As such, Chinese factories are forced to specialise in production to maximise efficiency.
 I’d be wary of purchasing from a manufacturer who claims to manufacture a wide range of products.
 They are probably a trading company.

-What markets they sell into: if your product must comply with strict national standards, it is wise to choose a factory that has experience manufacturing that product for sale into your market.
+What markets they sell into: if your product must comply with strict national standards, it is wise to choose a factory that has experience manufacturing that product for sale in your market.

 Legitimate operating entity: check the ownership papers of the factory.
 Also, depending on the value of your order, auditing the factory can be worthwhile.

-Level of interest: sometimes good factories have no interest working with you.
+Level of interest: sometimes good factories have no interest in working with you.
 There’s no point pushing.

 Step 5: Ask for samples – request that the supplier sends samples of the product.
 For off-the-shelf products, the samples should closely match the specifications you supplied to the factory.
 If the factory can’t match your samples, then unless you are willing to spend time and money on re-tooling and product development, the factory is probably unsuitable.

 *it is common to have samples redone and redeveloped in order to reach your desired outcome.
 Don’t write-off a factory too quickly if the first sample is not perfect.